2004 - 2012

 An experimental 4 acre smallholding and off-grid settlement in the Southwest of the UK.

-Chaney lived at FIELDCLUB in a small bender hut with no planning permission for seven years while implementing a model of food production based on a theoretical equal division of available agricultural land (designed using the FieldMachine).
+A small bender hut with no planning permission provided shelter for seven years while a model post-carbon food system based on a theoretical equal division of the UK’s agricultural land among the UK population was implemented—designed using the FieldMachine software.

-The FIELDCLUB project generated a substantial body of artistic research and provided the theoretical and practical substrate for many subsequent works.
+The project generated a substantial body of artistic research and documentation, and provided the theoretical subtext for subsequent works.

-Elements of the original experiment were developed in collaboration with curator Kenna Hernly, and £50 — a stray cat that showed up.
+Elements of the original experiment were developed in collaboration with curator Kenna Hernly, and £50 — a stray cat that showed up one day.